East African Community Scholarships 2026-27 (Fully Funded)

 FAQ Section

 1. Can I apply if I haven’t received my final transcript yet?
-Generally, you must have your certified degree and transcripts at the time of application to prove you meet the “Upper Second-Class” criteria.
+Generally, no. You need certified degree documents and transcripts at the time of application to demonstrate you meet the Upper Second-Class Honours requirement.
+Don’t wait on results — if you don’t have them yet, plan your timeline accordingly.

 ScholarPositions Insight